 Overactive Bladder Specialist in Clearwater

-Dr. Jonathan Beilan utilizes the latest technological advancements available in order to continually provide excellent patient care.
+The urologists at Clearwater Sex Health utilize the latest technological advancements available in order to continually provide excellent patient care.
 If you are experiencing symptoms of overactive bladder.
-If you would like to schedule a consultation for oab treatment at our sex health clinic in Clearwater, please call (727) 441-1508 or request an appointment online!
+If you would like to schedule a consultation for OAB treatment at our sex health clinic in Clearwater, please call (727) 441-1508 or request an appointment online!

 Learn more about InterStim Overactive Bladder Therapy at Clearwater Sex Health today!

-Bladder control problems affect tens of millions of people every day.
-If you’re one of them, you should speak up.
+Bladder control problems affect tens of millions of people every day, and many people are reluctant to talk about it.

 You Are Not Alone – Find Relief for Bladder Control Problems